Ultimo, New South Wales: Commercial area of architecture

 The commercial areas of Ultimo are mainly centred on Broadway, Harris Street and Wattle Street.
 The Broadway Shopping Centre is located in the former site of the flagship building of the Grace Bros department store chain.
 The Ultimo area is undergoing gentrification, with considerable redevelopment of industrial buildings for residential and commercial purposes.
 The NSW transmission network service provider TransGrid is located on Thomas Street.

 The corporate headquarters and Sydney studios of the Australian Broadcasting Corporation are located in its Ultimo Centre on Harris Street.
 The Ultimo Centre also houses an auditorium and recording studio, known as the Eugene Goosens Hall.
-NITV & Aurora from a digital broadcast centre are located at Ultimo Centre.
+NITV and Aurora from a digital broadcast centre are located at Ultimo Centre.

 Harris Street is also the home of Sydney's Powerhouse Museum.
 Wentworth Park is a multi-purpose sporting facility in Ultimo that is used for various sports including rugby union, rugby league, soccer and greyhound racing.